BEST way to fly

 NEXT STEPS

-1. First, read through the info on this site.
+1. First, read through all the info on this site.

 2. Complete the B.E.S.T. program application (see the tab at the top right of this page).

 3. Once your application is accepted, we will invite you to attend a meeting where we can get to know you a little, and you can ask questions.
-If you decide to move forward, we will provide you with the official CAP paper application and a fingerprint card.
+If you are accepted, and you decide to move forward, we will provide you with the official CAP paper application and a fingerprint card.

-4. You'll need to complete the application, get fingerprinted, and bring these, along with your CAP dues, to any of our regular weekly meetings at the airport on a Thursday evening in October or November.
-(Note: No meeting on Thanksgiving, 11/27/25).
+4. You'll need to complete the application, get fingerprinted, and bring these, along with your CAP dues, to any of our regular weekly meetings at the airport on one of our regular Thursday evening meetings in January (1/8/26, 1/15/26 or 1/22/26) After our meeting on January 22nd, we will be forwarding the batch of applications to CAP Headquarters for processing, so everyone is ready to start on February 12th.
 Further details will be provided along with the application and fingerprint cards.

 Then, mark your calendar!

-There will be thirteen consecutive Thursday evening sessions:
+There will be twelve consecutive Thursday evening sessions:

 • Most of the meetings will be at Wilson Air West, (in the main building conference room, or in the hangar 11 conference room), at the Chattanooga Airport.
-One of the meetings may be at an alternate location somewhere on the airport grounds.
+One of the meetings may be at an alternate location somewhere on the airport grounds, closer to where we store the CAP Cessna 182.

 During the sessions, you and your fellow recruits will work with our existing CAP leadership who will be leading you through the required curriculum.